UniForum is a multi-year information-sharing program for universities. As a member of UniForum, UNSW is able to:

 Four data collection streams run concurrently:

-- The Professional Staff Collection – captures data about all staff paid via payroll, including casual staff
+- Professional Staff Collection – captures data about all staff paid via payroll, including casual staff

-- The Supplier (contractor) Collection – captures data about all individuals and companies paid via invoice
+- Supplier Collection – captures data about all individuals and companies paid via invoice, including sole traders

-- Supplementary data – used for benchmarking and scaling
+- Supplementary data – used for benchmarking, normalisation and scaling.